Skip to content

 Each of the tracked runs is represented by a separate element containing some information about the attempted deployment:

-Also worth noting is the colorful strip present on some runs - as long as the planning phase was successful this visually represents the resources and outputs diff introduced by the change:
+Also worth noting is the colorful delta counter present on some runs - as long as the planning phase was successful this visually represents the resources and outputs diff introduced by the change:

 Triggering tracked runs»